 An Administrative License Suspension (A.L.S.) is imposed under two circumstances: (1) if a driver refuses a breath/blood/urine test; and (2) if a driver takes a breath/blood/urine test and the result is at or over the ‘legal limit’.
 The A.L.S. is imposed by the law enforcement officer on behalf of the Ohio Bureau of Motor Vehicles.
-The length of the A.L.S. depends on how many times in the last six years the driver has refused a test or has been convicted of DUI / OVI.
-A chart summarizing the A.L.S. variables can be found on the Administrative License Suspension page of this site.Court Suspensions For DUI / OVI Convictions
+The length of the A.L.S. depends on how many times in the last ten years the driver has refused a test or has been convicted of DUI / OVI.
+A chart summarizing the A.L.S. variables can be found on the Administrative License Suspension page of this site.Court Suspensions For Ohio DUI / OVI Convictions

 A Court Suspension is imposed by a judge as a mandatory part of the sentence if a person is found guilty of Ohio DUI / OVI.
-The length of the potential court suspension depends on the number of times in the last six years the driver has been convicted of DUI / OVI.
-For a first-offense DUI / OVI, the court suspension is six months to three years.
-For a second-offense DUI / OVI, the court suspension is one year to five years.
-For a third-offense DUI / OVI, the court suspension is two years to ten years.
+The length of the potential court suspension depends on the number of times in the last ten years the driver has been convicted of DUI / OVI.
+For a first-offense DUI / OVI, the court suspension is one year to three years.
+For a second-offense DUI / OVI, the court suspension is one year to seven years.
+For a third-offense DUI / OVI, the court suspension is two years to 12 years.
 For a felony DUI / OVI, the court suspension is three years to life.How A DUI / OVI Attorney Can Help

 If you are concerned about the impact of a DUI / OVI license suspension, you may want to appeal the A.L.S. and contest your DUI / OVI case.
-If you choose to fight the charges, Shawn Dominy can help.
-The Dominy Law Firm is focused on representing clients who choose to fight the DUI / OVI, and Shawn Dominy has developed expertise in the area of DUI / OVI defense.
-He uses this expertise to achieve favorable outcomes for clients with DUI / OVI cases in Columbus and central Ohio.
-For more information about Shawn Dominy and the Dominy Law Firm, please see the attorney profile and the firm overview.
-You can also read about the firm's recent cases, and reviews from previous clients.
-If you complete your research and decide you may want to hire Shawn Dominy to represent you, please can call 614-717-1177 or email the Dominy Law Firm schedule a free consultation.
+If you choose to fight the charges, the Dominy Law Firm can help.
+Our firm is focused on representing clients who choose to fight the DUI / OVI, and we have developed expertise in the area of DUI / OVI defense.
+We uses this expertise to achieve favorable outcomes for clients with DUI / OVI cases in Columbus and central Ohio.
+For more information about the Dominy Law Firm, please see the firm's recent cases, and reviews from previous clients.
+If you complete your research and decide you may want to hire us to represent you, please can call 614-717-1177 or email the Dominy Law Firm schedule a free consultation.